top of page

 “Every forest has its share of predators, but the Cerion contains a few dragonkin left over from Valkyrion’s reign.”

 A sharp jolt of panic swept through Cora’s spine, chasing away the calm of the riffle water.
-“Um…what?
-He’s been dead for a thousand years.”
+“But…he’s been dead for a thousand years.”

 Moffe shrugged with alarming nonchalance.
 “Let’s see…the shimmerkin, the ripclaw, the lupinfell, the fathach…” He turned to his Vashanti friends.
 “Am I forgetting one?”